annually

 -

-This dataset comprises measurements from a moored single-point acoustic current meter, collected by the Mooring Dirigibile Italia (MDI), which is managed by the Institute of Polar Sciences of the National Research Council (CNR).
-The data was gathered at Kongsfjorden, Svalbard Island, since 10 September 2010.
+This dataset comprises measurements from moored nutrient monitoring sensor that measures nitrate concentration in the water column.
+The instrument is mounted on the Mooring Dirigibile Italia (MDI), which is managed by the Institute of Polar Sciences of the National Research Council (CNR).
+The data was gathered at Kongsfjorden, Svalbard Island, since September 2024.
 This dataset is also part of the SIOS-Svalbard Integrated Arctic Earth Observing System, developed to observe the impacts of climate change, including the rapid loss of sea ice cover, the retreat of local glaciers, and the Atlantification of Arctic seas.
-Measured properties are: subsurface temperature and subsurface currents.
+Measured properties are: nitrate concentration in the water column.
 The acquisition of this time series data is still ongoing and will continue, bolstered by the inclusion of this infrastructure within the framework of the Italian PNRR project ITINERIS.
 This ensures sustained data collection and further enhances our understanding of the observed environmental changes.

 -